Registered Clinical Psychologist

 I am originally from Lancashire in the UK but now find myself in Nova Scotia, Canada – a very special place, and at a very special time in our evolution.

 I have always been interested in people, their emotions and deep conversations, this led me into my psychology career which I have been studying and practicing for over 15 years.
-Over the last 3 years, I have become increasingly interested in the healing power of spiritual or transpersonal experiences which have dramatically enhanced the healing of my own inner wounds.
-Because of these profound experiences, I work to bridge psychological and transpersonal approaches to enhance the innate healing power that exists within us all
+Over the last 5 years, I have become increasingly interested in the healing power of spiritual or transpersonal experiences which have dramatically enhanced the healing of my own inner wounds.
+Because of these profound experiences, I work to bridge psychological and transpersonal approaches to enhance the innate healing power that I believe exists within us all

 Online Course Alert...

-Working with Medically Unexplained Symptoms (MUS): It’s Not All In Your Head”
+Working with Medically Unexplained Symptoms (MUS):

 The most powerful relationship you will ever have is the one with yourself.